the-J/cookbook/README.md

 ### TODO
+- [ ] spend more time on camera handling implementation
 - [ ] confirmation email should redirect to CookBook
 - [ ] inputs validation in stock modals
 - [ ] restrict possible emails registration (only selected emails should sign-in)